 I also enjoy plunging into topics far from my mathematical roots, and have written about fields such as economics, computer science, medicine, and biology — often as these fields relate to mathematics, but often simply for their own sake.

 As a freelance journalist based in Berkeley, California, I have written for many publications, including Nature, Quanta Magazine, ScientificAmerican.com, New Scientist, American Scientist, Wired.com, Nautilus, and Science News, for which I was the mathematics correspondent for several years.
 I was also the Journalist in Residence at the Mathematical Sciences Research Institute in Berkeley.
 My work has been reprinted in the 2010, 2011, and 2016 volumes of "The Best Writing on Mathematics."

 I am a graduate of the science writing program at the University of California, Santa Cruz, and I have a Ph.D. in mathematics from Stony Brook University.

-For the Fall 2016 semester, I am the Journalist in Residence at the Simons Institute for the Theory of Computing at the University of California, Berkeley.
+For the Fall 2016 semester, I was the Journalist in Residence at the Simons Institute for the Theory of Computing at the University of California, Berkeley.

 Contact me at email@example.com.